What is it about narcissists that is so irresistibly attractive?

 This breed of person does anything to climb to the “top,” win and completely dominate others.
 Elitist narcissists are convinced that they are better than everyone else often due to their achievements or backgrounds (or simply the fact that they were born that way) and thus deserve special treatment.
 Their sense of entitlement bleeds into every area of life, from work to the family environment.
 Harboring a severely inflated self-image, Elitist narcissists are skilled self-promoters, braggers, and one-uppers.
 They have a cut-throat need to be the “best” and prove themselves to be intellectually superior all the time and at all costs.

 The Malignant Narcissist

 The behavior of malignant narcissists often overlaps with that of psychopaths and those with antisocial personality disorder.
-Malignant narcissists often have no regard or interest in moral vs. immoral behavior, and don’t feel remorse for their actions.
+Malignant narcissists often have no regard or interest in moral vs. immoral behavior and don’t feel remorse for their actions.
 This subgroup is characterized by an arrogant and inflated sense of self-worth that delights in “outsmarting” others.
-This type of narcissist can often be found in prisons, gangs and drug rehabilitation centers, although many manage to run afoul with the law.
+This type of narcissist can often be found in prisons, gangs, and drug rehabilitation centers, although many manage to run afoul of the law.